MrMalandri/TaxoVec/README.md

 ## Description

-TaxoSS is a semantic similarity library for Python which implements the state-of-the-art semantic similarity metrics like Resnik, JCN, and HSS.
+TaxoSS is a fully-fledged Python package implementing state-of-the-art semantic similarity metrics like Resnik, JCN, and HSS.

 ## Requirements